 South Hobart Tas 7004

-Convict Women's Press Inc. now have a new email address and can be contacted at email@example.com
+Convict Women's Press Inc. can be contacted at firstname.lastname@example.org

-Please visit their new website and online shop at: http://www.convictwomenspress.com.au
+Please visit their website and online shop at: https://www.convictwomenspress.com.au

 Convict Women's Press is registered with the Australian Charities and Not-for-profits Commission.